 Marilyn Grunzweig Geller, Chief Executive Officer

-Marilyn joins Celiac Disease Foundation, the nation’s leading voluntary health organization for celiac disease and gluten sensitivity education and awareness, as Chief Operating Officer in March 2012.
-The previous Treasurer of the CDF Board of Directors, Marilyn brings more than 20 years of management experience in healthcare and IT operations.
-A former Los Angeles County and UCLA hospital administrator and RAND Corporation researcher, she most recently served as Vice President of Product Management and Regulatory Compliance Officer for Medversant Technologies, the national provider of healthcare credentials verification services and software applications.
+Marilyn is Chief Executive Officer for Celiac Disease Foundation (CDF), the nation’s leading voluntary health organization for celiac disease and gluten sensitivity.
+A previous Treasurer of the CDF Board of Directors, Marilyn brings more than 20 years of management experience in healthcare and IT operations.
+A former Los Angeles County and UCLA hospital administrator and RAND Corporation researcher, she served as Vice President of Product Management and Regulatory Compliance Officer for Medversant Technologies, the national provider of healthcare credentials verification services and software applications.
 A co-founder of Medversant, Marilyn was responsible for the company’s strategic direction and is the lead inventor of the company’s patented technologies.
 Marilyn’s nonprofit experience includes board positions with the Olive View-UCLA Foundation, UCLA Health Services Alumni Association and Alpha Chi Omega.

-Becoming CDF’s Chief Operating Officer marks a return to her roots in public health advocacy.
+Becoming CDF’s Chief Executive Officer marks a return to her roots in public health advocacy.
 Selected as a Los Angeles County Department of Health Services Fellow, Marilyn received her MSPH degree from the UCLA School of Public Health and her undergraduate degree from UCLA.
-The mother of a son with celiac disease, undiagnosed until the age of 15 despite lifelong symptoms, Marilyn is a determined advocate for celiac disease and gluten sensitivity education and awareness.
+The mother of a son with celiac disease, undiagnosed until the age of 15 despite lifelong symptoms, Marilyn is a determined advocate for celiac disease and gluten sensitivity advocacy, education and research.

 Deborah J. Ceizler, Chief Development Officer